 They are adorable.
 Let’s start with the most obvious: tiny desserts are just so cute!

 Built-in portion control.
-These mini cheesecakes with an Oreo crust are really decadent.
+These are really decadent.
 I firmly believe everyone should enjoy dessert—and by keeping the portions smaller with a mini dessert, you truly can have your cake and eat it too.

 How to make mini oreo cheesecake bites

-You can find the full, printable recipe below, but here are the basic steps to take when making this mini oreo cheesecake recipe.
+You can find the full, printable recipe below, but here are the basic steps to take when making this recipe.

 - Create your crust.
 The crust is made out of two simple ingredients – butter and crushed Oreos, pressed into mini cheesecake forms and baked for a few minutes.

 - Create the cheesecake layer.
-These mini oreo cheesecake bites have a simple (albeit delicious) cheesecake made from a handful of basic ingredients include egg, cream cheese, sugar, and—of course—chopped Oreos.
+They have a simple (albeit delicious) cheesecake made from a handful of basic ingredients include egg, cream cheese, sugar, and—of course—chopped Oreos.

 - Bake then let cool.
 After the cheesecakes are cooled, place into the fridge to chill.

 - Whip the topping.
-This homemade whipped cream is incredible and goes so well on top of this mini Oreo cheesecake recipe.
+This homemade whipped cream is incredible and goes so well on top of this dessert.

 That’s it!
 Simple, right?

 I’ve made this recipe a time or two (or ten) and have learned some tricks along the way.
-Here are some insider tips to make sure the cookies and cream cheesecake turns out perfect every time.
+Here are some insider tips to make sure this dessert turns out perfect every time.